Frontier Airlines: 2020s

 In February 2024, another video about Frontier's baggage policy went viral on TikTok.
 In the short video, a frustrated passenger alleges that Frontier covertly makes their baggage sizers smaller than the advertised dimensions in order to up-charge customers for baggage; to prove this, she demonstrates how her personal item comfortably fits within the sizer of competitor airlines like Spirit Airlines but cannot fit into Frontier's sizer, despite the two airlines having the same listed dimension allowance.

 On December 4, 2024, the Senior Vice-President and Chief Commercial Officer of Frontier, Robert Schroeter, testified before the Senate Permanent Subcommittee on Investigations at a hearing on predatory "junk" fees charged by airlines for baggage.
 Senators from both parties, including Senators Josh Hawley and Richard Blumenthal, harshly criticized Frontier's incentives program for its gate agents, pointing out that it had resulted in upwards of $26 million being paid out in baggage fee commissions by 2023.

 In 2025, Frontier, known for having the lowest cost per mile in North America at $0.0985, ranked fifth in the 2025 edition of Skytrax's annual "Best Low-Cost Airlines in North America" ranking.

+On July 14, 2026, Frontier announced it would install Starlink Wi-Fi services in-flight starting in 2027, after both American/United had installed those services earlier that same year (2026), making that the first such wireless connection offered by Frontier.

 Corporate affairs

 Business trends

-The key available trends for Frontier Group Holdings, Inc. over recent years are shown below (as at year ending December 31), although full annual accounts have not been published since Frontier has been owned by private equity firm Indigo Partners.
+The key trends for Frontier Group Holdings, Inc. are (as at the financial year ending December 31):